 Sexual harassment and abuse create tragic stories for individuals and organizations.
 How do we prevent abusive or harassing behavior by basic best practices?

 This article was published in the 2014 Evangelical Missionary Society's annual publication number 22 called The Missionary Family: Witness, Concerns, Care.

-Physically abusing children in intimate ways is an endemic evil that destroys lives.
+Sexually abusing children is an endemic evil that destroys lives.
 Religious organizations must devote time, energy, and money to prevent, stop, and heal abuse whenever it is found.
 This paper examines the current landscape of this kind of abuse, then it addresses prevention and wise approaches to investigations.